-Equipment Training: Completion of this class includes a face-to-face training at the Nanoscale Research Facility satisfies the Equipment Training requirement for the CT Scanner at the NRF.
+Equipment Training: Completion of this class satisfies the Equipment Training requirement for the CT Scanner at the NRF.
 Students that have taken this course can gain full access to CT system by completing the NRF pre-training steps and paying the training fee.
 Visit the RSC website to start the process here https://rsc.aux.eng.ufl.edu/ccb/prerequisites.asp?m=reso.